galile0-designs/mx122/README.md

 ## PCB Build Guide

-To complete this build, you will need to get the main PCB manufactured with an **FR4 thickness of 1mm** and **no assembly done by the fabricator**
+To complete this build, you will need to order the main PCB manufactured with an **FR4 thickness of 1mm** and **no assembly done by your PCB fab**

 ### 1) Disassembly
 The first step is to disassemble your Model M and clean it if neccessary.
 There are lots of tutorials online on how to do this, and make sure you have a 7/32 inch (5.5mm) socket for the case screws.

 Remove the plastic rivets on the back of the steel plate with a pair of flush cutters.
-Once all are remove, the key assembly can be removed, leaving just the steel plate.
+Once all are removed, the key assembly can be removed, leaving just the steel plate.

 ### 2) Shape PCB

 Using the hex standoffs and a few screws, mount the PCB onto the steel backplate for 24hrs.
 You only need enough screws & standoffs for the PCB to hold its shape.
 After you remove the PCB, you want there to be a slight curve to the FR4 before soldering on the components.
-This way, the componenets and solder joints experience less stress when the PCB is bent into its final shape.
+Were you to curve the board with components assembled, there is a high risk of joints cracking or lifting

 ### 3) BAV70 Diodes